Book

 Zane

-Jane's manager at Sci-T. Charismatic, dominant, technically competent — and too convinced of his own command.
+Jane’s manager at CIIT, in the data-center world: ambitious, performative, technically competent, and too convinced of his own command.

 Fabi